doctorfree/nvim-lazyman/README.md

 configurations.
 For example, to install and initialize the LazyVim starter configuration execute the command `lazyman -l`.
-To install and initialize all supported Lazyman Neovim configurations execute `lazyman -A -y`, to install just the "Base" Neovim configurations run `lazyman -B -y`, the "Extra" configs with `lazyman -W -y`, and the "Starter" configs with `lazyman -X -y`.
+To install and initialize all supported Lazyman Neovim configurations execute `lazyman -A -y`, to install just the "Base" Neovim configurations run `lazyman -B -y`, the "Personal" configs with `lazyman -W -y`, and the "Starter" configs with `lazyman -X -y`.

 All of these actions and more are available in the Lazyman Menu displayed when executing the `lazyman` command with no arguments.